- Handsome look

 Is the Hyundai Ioniq good on gas?

-The EPA scores the Ioniq Hybrid at 55 mpg city, 54 highway, 55 combined.
-In Blue trim, its low rolling-resistance tires boost those ratings to 57/59/58 mpg.
+The EPA scores the Ioniq Hybrid at 54 mpg city, 57 highway, 55 combined.
+In Blue trim, its low-rolling-resistance tires, combined with some weight savings, make that 58/60/59 mpg.